kennethleungty/kennethleungty/README.md

 - I welcome you to join me on a learning journey!
 Follow me on [GitHub](https://github.com/kennethleungty), [Medium](https://kennethleungty.medium.com) and [LinkedIn](https://linkedin.com/in/kennethleungty) for a good dose of practical educational data science content.
 - You can find my data science portfolio below, where every project and article was born out of inspiration, curiosity, and motivation.
 Feel free to reach out for a chat on topics common to both of us!

-- :man_mechanic: **Currently working on: (i) Applied Generative AI Use Cases, and (ii) Compilation of high-profile ML failures: [Failed-ML](https://github.com/kennethleungty/Failed-ML) and .
+- :man_mechanic: **Currently working on: (i) Applied Generative AI Use Cases, and (ii) Compilation of high-profile ML failures: [Failed-ML](https://github.com/kennethleungty/Failed-ML).
 If you're keen to join me in contributing, let's connect!**

 ![Project Count](https://komarev.com/ghpvc/?username=kennethleungty&color=green) ![](https://img.shields.io/static/v1?label=Project+count&message=70&color=2ea44f)